 Biebrza National Park & Tatar Trail

-Travel through Biebrza National Park, the largest area of marshes in Central Europe and follow the Tatar trail to Bohoniki and Kruszyniany, the oldest centers of followers of Islam within the Polish borders.
+Travel through Biebrza National Park, the largest area of marshes in Central Europe.
+Enjoy the breathtaking landscapes during the short walk through the Tsarist Path (Carska Droga) towards Laskowiec with a stop at the towers and Bagno Lawki.
+After a spectacular meeting with local nature, follow the Tatar trail to Bohoniki and Kruszyniany, the oldest centers of followers of Islam within the Polish borders.
 Visit two wooden mosques and nearby cemeteries, listening to the history of the culture and religion of this unusual national minority.

 Enjoy delicious dishes of Tatar cuisine in Kruszyniany, the only agritourism farm run by the Tatar family.

 Arrival to Bialowieza, famous for its unique virgin forest and European bison (called “żubr” in Polish).
 Dinner and overnight stay.

 It’s time to enjoy the natural beauty of Bialowieza!
 During a half-day tour we will show you a forest museum with many precious scientific collections and the European Bison Show Reserve, where you will admire these big mammals and other wild animals like a wolf and lynx.

 On the way to Lublin, a nice stop in Holy Mount of Grabarka, the most important Orthodox sanctuary in Poland, which is called also “the Hill of Crosses” as more than 7000 crosses of various sizes are scattered about the mountain.